Workers' Party of Korea: Lower-level organization

 The WPK has local organizations for the three levels of local North Korean government: (1) provinces and province-level municipalities, (2) special city, ordinary cities and urban districts, and (3) rural counties and villages.
 North Korea has nine provinces, each with a provincial party committee; their composition is decided by the WPK.

 The WPK has two types of membership: regular and probationary.
-Membership is open to those 18 years of age and older and is granted after the submission of an application (endorsed by two parties' members with at least two years in good standing) to a cell.
+Membership is open to those 20 years of age and older and is granted after the submission of an application (endorsed by two parties' members with at least two years in good standing) to a cell.
 The application is acted on by the cell's plenary session, and an affirmative decision is subject to ratification by a county-level party committee.
 After an application is approved a mandatory one-year probationary period may be waived under unspecified "special circumstances", allowing the candidate to become a full member.
 Recruitment is under the direction of the Organization and Guidance Department and its local branches.
+The general secretary has the authority to directly admit citizens who have "rendered outstanding service to the Party and the revolution, the country and the people, or who are politically and ideologically prepared" as members or candidate members.

 The WPK claimed a membership of more than three million in 1988, a significant increase from the two million members announced in 1976; the increase may have resulted from the Three Revolutions Team Movement mobilization drive.
 At the time, 12 percent of the population held party membership, an abnormally large number for a communist country and a figure only comparable to Romania.
 Later figures have not been made publicly available, but membership today is estimated at 6.5 million.
+The WPK is the largest party represented in the Supreme People's Assembly and coexists with two other legal parties that are completely subservient to the WPK and must accept the WPK's "leading role" as a condition of their existence.

 North Korean society is divided into three classes: industrial workers, peasants, and samuwon (intelligentsia and petite bourgeoisie).
 Since 1948, industrial workers have constituted the largest percentage of party members, followed by peasants and samuwon.
 Beginning in the 1970s, when North Korea's population reached the 50-per cent-urban mark, the composition of the party's groups changed; more people working in state-owned enterprises were party members, and the number of members in agricultural cooperatives decreased.